The rise of the artificial intelligence in maritime security

 Neural Guard was established on the strong foundations and market leadership of the Renful Group combining cutting-edge technology with Renful’s 25 years of experience in X-ray screening software and security expertise.

-The company has a global reach in over 80 countries promising a vast amount of diverse data and “on the ground” security screening knowledge.
-We are able to provide complete and comprehensive solutions to our client’s needs combining the group’s diverse product line.
+The company has a global reach in over 80 countries promising a vast amount of diverse data and on the ground security screening knowledge.
+We provide a range of complete and comprehensive solutions to meet our clients’ needs by applying the group’s diverse product line.

-We look forward to working with you, to pursue our goal of a safer and more secure world!
+We look forward to collaborating with you, to pursue our goal of a safer and more secure world!

 The EyeFox solution

 EyeFox detects and identifies hidden threats in baggage, carry-on bags, stores and cargo.
-Our solution employs deep learning computer vision to the screening process for automatic threat detection.
-Also, it creates a centralised image processing network whose value increases exponentially as it develops, learns and improves with data aggregation.
+Our solution employs deep learning computer vision in the x-ray screening process for automatic threat detection.
+Additionally, it creates a centralised image processing network whose value increases exponentially as it develops, learns and improves with data aggregation.

-Machine learning plays a key role in the AI technology we use, where a computer system is fed large amounts of data, which it then uses to learn how to carry out a specific task.
+Machine learning plays a key role in the AI technology we use, whereas a computer system needs to be fed substantial amounts of data, which it then uses to perform a specific task.

 EyeFox provides unrelenting and focused analysis, rapidly distinguishing threats from other items in real-time.
-This minimizes close contact with bag contents and individuals; improves checkpoint efficiency and improves the flow of people while providing much greater screening integrity.
+This minimizes physical contact with both bag contents and individuals; improves checkpoint efficiency and improves the flow of people while providing much greater screening integrity.